AndreTeixeira1998/overleafwiki/Quick-Start-Guide.md

 Or you can install packages manually as you need by replacing `scheme-full` by the package name.

+Server Pro users have the option of [Sandbox Compiles](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-sandboxed-compiles) which will automatically pull down a full tex live image.

 ### Creating and Managing users

 Use the following command to create your first user and make them an admin: